 Travels in Scotland Volume 1

 As a youth, Seymore pioneered balloon flight and he and Leornian Feldham put it to practical use in serving Leornian's many clients throughout Virginia's tidewater region.
 In addition to this exposure of Seymore's accomplishment, they traveled to Scotland in 1762 and were the first lytfolc to travel by balloon from the Firth of Clyde to the Firth of Forth.
 A serialization of Seymore's diary of the journey subsequently appeared in Capitol Kant, Williamsburg's well known lytfolc newspaper.
 As a result, Seymore's reputation became widespread and enduring.
 And although he might have sought to exploit this in an effort to live comfortably for the rest of his life, he chose instead to pursue his many other interests.
 This series of anthologies not only includes his account of the famous aerovoyage from Ayr to Edinburgh, but presents many of the threads of interest that shaped his legendary career—from oil painting to his greatest and most enduring achievement as a writer of fiction, The Isles of Rune.
 The narrative in this novella ends with Seymore and Leornian's visit to Dundrennan Abbey, ancestral home of Clann Wainscott, where Seymore and Leornian are introduced to danglers (lytfolc ruin climbers, common throughout Europe) who escort them on a climb of Creag Dundrennan.

-contents Aboard the Mistrel from Williamsburg to Halifax White Islands and Northern Lights Heaven Answers Every Prayer The Portfolios of Dulcimer Wainscott Read more ...
+contents Aboard the Mistrel from Williamsburg to Halifax White Islands and Northern Lights Heaven Answers Every Prayer The Portfolios of Dulcimer Wainscott Peek inside the novella ...

 Travels in Scotland Volume 2